The Trump Impact: Change, Challenges, Responses

 Venue: Allard Hall, Franklin Lew Forum, 1822 East Mall, UBC

 The Centre for Business Law and the Liu Institute for Global Issues are very pleased to be welcoming Robert Reich to the Allard School of Law for a public talk on March 1st.

 All are welcome.
 No registration is required but we recommend that attendees arrive 20+ minutes early to secure a seat.

 March 1st, 2017 | 3:30 PM – 5:00 PM

 UBC Student Roundtable

-The Trump Effect: The Economy, with Dr. Robert Reich
+The Trump Effect: The Economy, with Professor Robert Reich

-Venue: Liu Institute for Global Issues Multipurpose (1st Floor), 6476 NW Marine Dr.
+Venue: Liu Institute for Global Issues, Multipurpose Room, 6476 NW Marine Dr.

 As the Lind Initiative in U.S. Studies 2017 speaker series focuses on the impacts of the Trump presidency, we are hosting a conversation with former U.S. Secretary of Labor, UC Berkeley professor, author and public intellectual Robert Reich.
 This student event takes place before Reich’s evening public lecture and is an opportunity for students to speak to and ask questions of Dr. Reich.

 The conversation will focus on trade policy, the U.S. labour market and the automation of the economy.